Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - array.findIndex(callBackFunction) = Finds and returns the index of the first element in an array that satisfies the function or -1 if not found.
 - array.reverse() = Reverses the order of the array elements.
 - array.splice(indexToStartAt, numberOfItemsToRemove, optionalReplacement) = modifies arrays by removing, replacing, or adding elements at a specified index.
+- array.some(callBackFunction) = returns true if the callBackFunction returns true for at least 1 of the array elements.

 - for (let iterator; condition; iteration) {logic;}
 - for (const value of iterable) {logic}